Dmytro Kushneruk

 Dmytro Kushneruk (Ukrainian: Дмитро́ Володи́мирович Кушнеру́к; born January 16, 1983) is a Ukrainian diplomat, currently serving as Consul General of Ukraine in San Francisco.
-Kushneruk holds the diplomatic rank of Extraordinary and Plenipotentiary Envoy First class and is responsible for consular services in 10 US states, where a large fraction of Ukrainian Americans live.
-During Russian invasion of Ukraine, Kushneruk successfully negotiated and coordinated material support to Ukraine from several U.S. States: with the Governors of California, Washington State and Utah, with the Arizona House of Representatives and with the Californian city of Sacramento.
-He also negotiated political support for U.S. military aid with U.S. representative Ro Khanna from California.
+Kushneruk holds the diplomatic rank of Extraordinary and Plenipotentiary Envoy First class and oversees consular services in 10 US states, with significant Ukrainian Americans populations.
+During Russian invasion of Ukraine, Kushneruk engaged with several U.S. state governments, including California, Washington State and Utah, as well as Arizona House of Representatives and Sacramento city officials, on the coordination of material support for Ukraine.
+He engaged with U.S. lawmakers, including representative Ro Khanna, on matters related to military aid for Ukraine.

 Education

 Kushneruk is a graduate of Taras Shevchenko National University of Kyiv, holding a Master's degree in International Law, he also graduated from the National University Odesa Law Academy.

 Diplomatic career

 Kushneruk joined diplomatic service in 2006 and worked at Office of the President of Ukraine.
 In 2012-2014 Kushneruk was posted as Counsellor at the Permanent mission of Ukraine to the United Nations in New York City.
 In 2014-2020 Kushneruk served as Deputy Chief of Protocol to the President of Ukraine.
 Kushneruk was appointed Consul General of Ukraine in San Francisco in July 2020.